WICG/async-append/EXPLAINER.md

 # Possible Extensions/Changes

-* adding a `priority` argument to the DOMBatch constructor, allowing the author to explicitly differentiate between "important" and "less important" mutations, and ensure that important updates don't get inadvertently starved and delayed by a flurry of trivial updates.
+* add a `priority` argument to the DOMBatch constructor, allowing the author to explicitly differentiate between "important" and "less important" mutations, and ensure that important updates don't get inadvertently starved and delayed by a flurry of trivial updates.
-* adding an `explicitStart` argument to the DOMBatch constructor, that turns off the DOMBatch's "automatically start at end of microtask" behavior, so work can be batched across microtasks and then explicitly started
+* add an `explicitStart` argument to the DOMBatch constructor, that turns off the DOMBatch's "automatically start at end of microtask" behavior, so work can be batched across microtasks and then explicitly started
   (by some additional method added to DOMBatch).
-* switching from a `started` boolean to a `state` enum?
+* switch from a `started` boolean to a `state` enum?
-* having the "fire and forget" mutation methods return a promise (fulfilled when the work is "finished"), so you can track their work without having to explicitly create and manage a DOMBatch.
+* have the "fire and forget" mutation methods return a promise (fulfilled when the work is "finished"), so you can track their work without having to explicitly create and manage a DOMBatch.
+* add an explicit API to be notified when a DOMBatch's work was invalidated, so you can log it and/or cancel the work and restart at a later time.
+  Maybe just asynchronously throw an error at `window`, like ResizeObserver does, so it won't interrupt any running code but can be easily picked up by error analytics?
+* Switch to taking the DOMBatch as the last, optional argument.
+  Are there any n-ary mutation functions?
+  Those are the only problematic ones, as they have to be handled in prose rather than IDL.